1, 2, 3, 4, 5....Check!

 4. Take the Compass placement tests

-Once you've been admitted to Clark State, but before registering for classes or attending Orientation — at least 24 hours before — you need to take the COMPASS Placement Test.
+Once you've been admitted to Clark State, but before registering for classes or attending Orientation,you need to take the COMPASS Placement Tests.
 This test evaluates reading, writing and math skills and takes about three hours to complete.
 Testing may not be necessary if you have adequate ACT or SAT scores or have previous college credits in English and math.
-An appointment is necessary.

 You must bring your acceptance letter and a valid photo ID when you come in to take the tests.
-Contact the Springfield campus at 937.328.6049, the Greene Center at 937.429.8921 or Ohio Hi-Point at 937.599.7602 to schedule your appointment and to check on the ACT/SAT scores needed to bypass the tests.
+Contact the Springfield Campus at 937.328.6049, the Greene Center at 937.429.8921 or Ohio Hi-Point at 937.599.7602 to set-up your tests and to check on the ACT/SAT scores needed to bypass the tests.
 Review test information and sample questions.